 My ultimate aim is to push my own ancestry back further and to this end, I’ve devoted some time to researching people called John Ure living in the first half of the 19th century in Ireland.
 I noted above a death in 1852 of a John Ure of Dundalk.
-He would seem to fit the bill but I have nothing in particular to go on as yet.
+He would seem to fit the bill.
 As he was a businessman, I have been able to uncover some details about him.

 The 1824 edition of Pigots has a John Ure of Seatown, Dundalk listed in nobility and gentry section.
 The same name appears on electoral registers in 1832 and 1837 in Roden Place, Seatown.
 In the years 1846, 1847, 1848, 1849, 1850 (Thoms Directory) John Ure Esq is listed as a local director of country branch of Provincial Bank of Ireland in Dundalk.
 He is also listed in a valuation of property over £10 at Roden Place worth £25 in 1840, which is detailed on the Parliamentary papers.

 In the Newry Examiner and Louth Advertisor of 3rd November 1852, the follow item appeared.